-- (1) PPL Nominee - (2) Company Nominee
+- (2) Company Nominee

-All of the Directors of the Company and directors and executive officers of Pizza Pizza GP, other than Mr. Goddard, have been engaged in their principal occupations or other senior positions with the firms and organizations listed or their predecessors or affiliates for five years or more.
-See also "Business of PPL - Management of PPL".
+All of the Directors of the Company and directors and executive officers of Pizza Pizza GP, other than Mr. Nash, have been engaged in their principal occupations or other senior positions with the firms and organizations listed or their predecessors or affiliates for five years or more.
+See also "Business of PPL -Management of PPL".

-As at December 31, 2014, the Directors of the Company and the directors and executive officers of Pizza Pizza GP, as a group, beneficially owned, directly or indirectly, or exercised control or direction over an aggregate of 118,287 Shares, representing 0.5% of the outstanding shares.
+As at December 31, 2016, the Directors of the Company and the directors and executive officers of Pizza Pizza GP, as a group, beneficially owned, directly or indirectly, or exercised control or direction over an aggregate of 109,600 Shares, representing 0.4% of the outstanding shares.

 Pursuant to the provisions of the Governance Agreement, the board of directors of Pizza Pizza GP is to consist of eight individuals.
 Five directors are to be nominated by the Company (each of whom may be a director of the Company and must be independent of PPL) and three directors are to be nominated by PPL.
 PPL's entitlement to nominate directors will be subject to PPL holding a 10% interest in the Company, whether directly or indirectly through its Class B and Class D units of the Partnership which are exchangeable for Shares.
-As at December 31, 2014, PPL had not exercised its right to nominate a third director of Pizza Pizza GP.
+PPL agreed with the Company to allow the appointment of one additional Company nominees to the Pizza Pizza GP board on a temporary basis to facilitate board transition, succession planning and orientation activities through the annual budgeting and financial statement and disclosure review process.
+As at December 31, 2016, PPL had not exercised its right to nominate a third director of Pizza Pizza GP.